elasticdeeplearning/edl/README.md

 kubectl create namespace paddlecloud
 ```

-There are 2 ways to have the EDL docker image:
+There are 2 ways to obtain the EDL docker image:

 1. Directly pull the pre-built image from docker hub's paddle repo
 1. Build your own